Armandoh4/filmlabproductions/README.md

 |The frameborder attribute on the iframe element is obsolete|Since the value of the item was 0, it was unnecesarry to include any further|
 |Error from using "p5" as a child element for a "ul"|To counteract this I changed the child to "li" and targeted the new list items with the following properties "list-style: none; display: inline;" so they behave as they did before|
 |Error: No li element in scope but a li end tag seen|Deleted surplus "li" tag|

-Start as you mean to go on - and get used to writing a TESTING.md file from the very first project!

- however if you start using a TESTING.md file from your first project you will thank yourself later when completing your later projects, which will contain much more information.

-Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](testing.md)
 ---
 ### Reason for my commit being later in the project:
 ---
   Initially when I started writing the code for this website, it was during the start of the course.
 During this period I had not learnt about github and was spending half my time working through the cirriculum, the other half was getting practical experience by writing unique-code on a project I am passionate about.
 Since I only learnt how to use Git later on in the project, I would only know how to commit my code once I reached that part in the course.

 ---
 #### Bugs: